Kikobeats/svr/README.md

 It takes in consideration your `.gitignore` files, so it only reloads the right file.

-Using `srv --watch` you can add more files to be watched, but you need to reload the server in any time, just type `rs`:
+Using `svr --watch` you can add more files to be watched, but you need to reload the server in any time, just type `rs`:

 ```bash
   ┌───────────────────────────────────────────────────┐